ccp5UK/dl-poly/README.txt

 followed by <Enter>.

-Note that in `comms_module.f90' it is crucial that line 13 reads as:
-`Use mpi_module'    - for serial compilation or as `Use mpi'           - for parallel compilation (which is the default).

-If the parallel OS environment, one is compiling on, is not fully F90 compatible then the `Use mpi' entry in the `comms_module.f90' file may be interpreted as erroneous.
-This is easily overcome by commenting out the `Use mpi' line and uncommenting the `Include 'mpif.h'' one situated immediately after the `Implicit None' line.

 If there is an `entry' in the Makefile for the particular combination of architecture, compiler & MPI implementation, then the user may instantiate the compilation by issuing at the command line: